We’re passionate about managing our business responsibly.

-Since the partnership launched in July 2010, Flying Start has raised more than £23 million and helped more than 628,000 children and young people in the UK and in some of the world's poorest communities.
+Since the partnership launched in July 2010, Flying Start has raised more than £24 million and helped more than 800,000 people in the UK and in some of the world's poorest communities.
 For example, 100,000 children under five across Sub Saharan Africa have been immunised against five deadly diseases and 2,733 young carers in the UK have been able to join after-school programmes.

 In times of crisis we work with partners, including the Disasters Emergency Committee (DEC), to ensure that vital relief gets to where it’s needed most as quickly as possible.

-Through our payroll giving and match funding schemes, we help our colleagues to support causes close to their hearts.
+Through our payroll giving and match funding schemes, we help our colleagues to support more than 600 different charities close to their hearts.

 Payroll Giving is a quick and easy way for colleagues to make a regular donation to the causes they care about most.
-There are currently more than 3,200 British Airways colleagues collectively donating almost £1 million a year to more than 540 charities through payroll giving, ranging from Cancer Research to Battersea Dogs and Cats Home.
+There are currently more than 3,700 British Airways colleagues collectively donating almost £1 million a year through payroll giving, ranging from Cancer Research to Battersea Dogs and Cats Home.

 In 2019, we received a Silver Award in the Annual Payroll Giving Quality Mark Awards recognising the airline’s commitment to workplace giving.

 INSPIRE is how we engage the next generation of talent.
 By giving them a taste of work and how we do aviation.
 It’s an award-winning programme that’s a useful stepping stone between education and starting a career.
 We introduce young people to workplace etiquette, develop their soft skills and show them how we lead the way in challenging perceptions and breaking down stereotypes.
 The programme is made up of colleague insights from our volunteers, teaching insight days and work experience placements.